-Provide the CDC $50 million in new funding to determine the most effective approaches for cancer patient care
+Provide the CDC $50 million in funding to determine effective approaches for cancer patient care

 "Will provide the CDC $50 million in new funding to determine the most effective approaches that assist not only navigation of cancer patients through diagnosis and treatment processes, but also provide easy-to-understand information on the necessary follow-up steps to ensure continued lifelong health."